 There’s not too much to do in Patonga – but then that’s what makes this pretty Central Coast seaside town so enticing.
 You can swim, fish, kayak and hang at the pub.
-That pub used to be called the Patonga Beach Hotel, but from Tuesday November 13 it’ll be known as the Boathouse Hotel Patonga.
-It has been closed over the winter for maintenance, repairs and an update to its interiors.
+That pub used to be called the Patonga Beach Hotel, but it’s now known as the Boathouse Hotel Patonga following a short closure for maintenance, repairs and an update to its interiors.

-It was bought in October 2017 by the Boathouse Group (which also operates Barrenjoey House, Moby Dick’s Whale Beach, Boathouse Palm Beach, Shelly Beach and Balmoral).
+It was bought in October 2017 by the Boathouse Group, which also operates Barrenjoey House, Moby Dick’s Whale Beach and Boathouse Palm Beach, Shelly Beach and Balmoral).
 The acquisition adds to the company’s ever-expanding list of sun-drenched seaside venues.

 “We are really happy with the new look and feel,” says Pip Goldsmith, creative director of The Boathouse Group, in a statement.
 “Overall the venue will be much brighter and lighter and take advantage of the surrounding natural beauty.”